-Our school Online Safety lead is Catherine Seagrave
+Our school Online Safety lead is Mrs C Seagrave Our Safeguarding governor is Mrs L Gregoire- Parker

 Our Online Safety lead keeps up to date with Online Safety issues and guidance through liaison with the schools Computing coordinator, the Local Authority Online Safety Officer and through organisations such as The Child Exploitation and Online Protection (CEOP).
 The school's Online Safety lead ensures the senior leadership team, Governors and Parents are updated as necessary.